gabrielbs/react-scaffolding/README.md

 --template: class (default) | function | pureComponent (optional) The template that will be used for create your component

+--templatePath: string (optional)
+The path where to read the templates files from.

 --path: string (optional)
 The path that the component will be placed.